SENSEI-insitu/SENSEI/rtd-docs/examples_catalyst_bidirectional.rst

    :align: center

    ParaView's GUI contains the Properties panel, where oscillator parameters can be edited, a center 3D Viewport where the oscillators are rendered using ray-traced volume rendering, and a second 3D Viewport where the 5 existing oscillators' locations are visualized with respect to one another.

+Results
+#######

+The key takeaway from this example is that Catalyst and SENSEI can be used to perform computational steering tasks with in situ visualization.
+The oscillators, whose properties and locations can be modified in situ, respond to the user's modifications.
+Setting up such a computational steering workflow in your own simulation code requires exposing desired parameters to SENSEI, and writing XML instructions for ParaView to generate the GUI for modifying the parameters.